NethServer/docs/administrator-manual/en/upgrade.rst

 An additional, free, IP address from the *green* network is required by the Linux container to run the local Active Directory accounts provider.

-The upgrade procedure preserves user, group and computer accounts and their passwords.
-However shared folder connections may require further adjustment.

 For instance:

 * server IP (green): ``192.168.98.252``